launchdarkly/terraform-provider-launchdarkly/website/docs/r/feature_flag_environment.html.markdown

 - `value_type` - (Optional) The type for each of the clause's values.
 Available types are `boolean`, `string`, and `number`.
 If omitted, `value_type` defaults to `string`.

 - `negate` - (Required) Whether to negate the rule clause.

+Nested `fallthrough` blocks have the following structure:

+- `variation` - (Optional) The integer variation index to serve if the rule clauses evaluate to `true`.
+You must specify either `variation` or `rollout_weights`.

+- `rollout_weights` - (Optional) List of integer percentage rollout weights (in thousandths of a percent) to apply to each variation if the rule clauses evaluates to `true`.
+The sum of the `rollout_weights` must equal 100000.
+You must specify either `variation` or `rollout_weights`.

 ## Attributes Reference